What is massage?

 Massaging muscles and soft tissue stimulates the nerves.
 It also increases blood flow

 and eases stress in the muscles.
-Over the centuries, many massage methods have developed
+Many massage methods have been developed over time.

 Swedish massage.
-This method includes the use of long, smooth strokes.
-The strokes knead and compress
+This method uses long, smooth strokes.
+The strokes knead and compress the muscles

 Thai massage.
-This method also uses yoga and some traditional Chinese medicine methods.
+This method incorporates yoga and some traditional Chinese medicine techniques.

-Massages are typically done in a quiet room with soothing background music.
-There
+Massages are often done in a quiet room with soothing background music.
+There may

-is also often aromatherapy from candles or incense.
-You often lie down on a massage
+also be aromatherapy from candles or incense.
+The client lies down on a massage table

 Massage therapy is regulated by law.
 There are specific guidelines in 44 states and